kristapratico/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/azure/ai/formrecognizer/FR_V3.md

 we could massage one or the other into `fields`.
 In v3.0+ if _both_ key value pairs and document fields were returned we would need to decide which would get populated as `fields` and possibly add a new `key_value_pair` property on `RecognizedForm`.

+### 10) v3.0 makes the field schema programmatically accessible and SDK can leverage this to strongly type prebuilt/custom model fields